socialpoint/puppet-xcode/README.md

 }
 ```

 By default, this module will *not* accept the EULA for Xcode.
-However, if you pass in the parameter 'accept_eula' as 'accept', we will accept the EULA for Xcode requiring no manual intervention.
+However, if you pass in the parameter 'eula' as 'accept', we will accept the EULA for Xcode requiring no manual intervention.

-If the value of 'accept_eula' is not 'accept', then the EULA will be left as is.
+If the value of 'eula' is not 'accept', then the EULA will be left as is.

 ## Reference